tweepy/tweepy/docs/streaming.rst

 .. _Building rules for filtered stream: https://developer.twitter.com/en/docs/twitter-api/tweets/filtered-stream/integrate/build-a-rule

 Data received from the stream is passed to :meth:`StreamingClient.on_data`.
 This method handles sending the data to other methods.
-Tweets recieved are sent to :meth:`StreamingClient.on_tweet`, ``includes`` data are sent to :meth:`StreamingClient.on_includes`, errors are sent to :meth:`StreamingClient.on_errors`, and matching rules are sent to
+Tweets received are sent to :meth:`StreamingClient.on_tweet`, ``includes`` data are sent to :meth:`StreamingClient.on_includes`, errors are sent to :meth:`StreamingClient.on_errors`, and matching rules are sent to